 Taylor R Campbell wrote:

 What space usage are random-access lists guaranteed to exhibit?
 Growth order and constant factors are both interesting -- growth order to specify in the SRFI, and constant factors to satisfy my curiosity.

-Representing a random-access list of n elements takes O(n) space, just
+Representing a random-access list of n elements takes O(n) space, just as with sequential lists.

 Does this answer your question satisfactorily?
 (I will respond to the benchmark question separately).

 David[*] With the caveat that these pairs be distinguishable from any kind of data you wish to store in a random-access list, hence my use of records.